The time to buy is when there’s blood in the streets

 As I traveled and shopped at antique markets and shows last summer, I had the opportunity to speak with dealers and watch them ply their trade.
 I found four attitudes to be prevalent among the dealers at the shows I attended.
 The first concerns the overall business atmosphere, but the other three attitudes I found mostly among the dealers who complained that business was bad and they weren’t making any money.
 Here’s what I found:

 1. There is a lot of business being done, despite the “troubled times.”
-Dealers were excited about the prices they were paying for fresh inventory.
+Dealers were excited about the prices they were paying for fresh merchandise.
 Consumers were still buying antiques and collectibles.
 Shows were attracting record numbers of attendees, and money was changing hands.

-2. Many dealers were reluctant to sell any inventory at a loss.
+2. Many dealers were reluctant to sell anything at a loss.
 More than once, I observed a dealer walk away from a deal declaring, “I can’t sell that for less than I paid for it.”
 Dealers who persist in that philosophy may eventually find themselves facing a bankruptcy judge.
 In any free market, prices and values go up and down.
 Would these dealers expect the value of their stock portfolio to never go down?
 How about the value of their home?

 3. Some dealers were inclined to look at their inventory as a collection of individual items instead of an organic whole.